IBM-Cloud/terraform-provider-ibm/website/docs/r/certificate_manager_import.html.markdown

 ## Argument reference
-Review the input parameters that you can specify for your resource.
+Review the argument reference that you can specify for your resource.

 - `certificate_manager_instance_id` - (Required, String) The CRN-based service instance ID.
 - `description` - (Optional, String) The description of the certificate.
 - `name` - (Required, String) The display name for the imported certificate.
 - `data`- (Required, Map) The certificate data.

+  Nested scheme for `data`:
   - `content` - (Required, String) The content of certificate data, escaped.
   - `intermediate` - (Optional, String) The intermediate certificate data, escaped.
   - `priv_key` - (Optional, String) The private key data, escaped.

 ## Attribute reference
-Review the output parameters that you can access after your resource is created.
+In addition to all argument references list, you can access the following attribute references after your resource is created.

 - `algorithm` - (String) The encryption algorithm.
 Valid values are `sha256WithRSAEncryption`.
 Default value is `sha256WithRSAEncryption`.
 - `begins_on` - (String) The creation date of the certificate in UNIX epoch time.